StarRocks/starrocks/docs/table_design/Data_distribution.md

 >
 > Since v3.1,  StarRocks's [shared-data mode](../deployment/deploy_shared_data.md) supports the time function expression and does not support the column expression.

 Since v3.0, StarRocks supports [expression partitioning](./expression_partitioning.md) (previously known as automatic partitioning) which is more flexible and easy-to-use.
-This partitioning method is suitable for most scenarios such as querying and managing data based on continuous date ranges or emurated values.
+This partitioning method is suitable for most scenarios such as querying and managing data based on continuous date ranges or enum values.

 You only need to configure a partition expression (a time function expression or a column expression) at table creation, and StarRocks will automatically create partitions during data loading.
 You no longer need to manually create numerous partitions in advance, nor configure dynamic partition properties.